EwoutH/urban-self-driving-effects/paper/paper.md

 _Fig 5.7: Mode share of cars, AVs, bicycles, and public transit in different scenarios and policies_

+All policies do reduce the AV share, except the speed reduction on its own (even when applied to the whole city, like in policy 5).
+The comprehensive all out policy, which induces a high €10 tariff on all AV trips within the city and reduces the speed limit by 20 km/h on all roads, reduces AV share the most in all scenarios, bringing it down to about 10% at most.
+The city-day policy (8), proves the AV share can also be significantly reduced with a lower tariff, and the city-day-tarif policy (7) shows that the speed reduction is not necessary, a city wide tarif dusing the day (6-19h) is reduces AV share on its own.

+Looking at the other modalities, the policies mostly dampen the modal shifts from the other modalities to AVs.
+In some cases, the policies decrease bike and transit use, which is likely caused by reduced congestion and thus more regular car use, but this will be further explored in the next section.
+None of the policies actually reduce car use, and in some cases even increase it.

 ### System effects

 #### Network performance

 | ![heatmap_mean_car_speed.png](..%2Fimg%2Fsce_pol%2Fheatmap_mean_car_speed.png) | ![heatmap_mean_av_speed.png](..%2Fimg%2Fsce_pol%2Fheatmap_mean_av_speed.png) |